Chapter 2 Cybersecurity and Reliable Websites

 • Apps: Cybercriminals will create apps with malware.
 Downloading apps from websites can increase the risk of adding malware to your electronic device.

-To prevent infecting a device with malware, a person should:
+To prevent infecting a device with malware, a person should do the following:

 • Only click on links and attachments from legitimate people and companies.